Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Introduction

 \section{Introduction}

-With the onset of the mobile internet era, the focus on computer vision has transitioned from initial concerns with compression and image processing~\cite{sheikh2006statistical} to handling user-generated content like smartphone photos and videos~\cite{tu2021ugc}, and lately to AI-generated content~\cite{li2023agiqa}.
-This progression has precipitated a marked escalation in the need for effective Blind Image Quality Assessment (BIQA) techniques, underscoring the importance of developing methodologies that can adeptly evaluate image quality without reference images.

-Data-driven BIQA models~\cite{song2023active,yang2022maniqa} based on deep neural networks have made significant progress in recent years.
+With the rise of the mobile internet era, the focus on computer vision has transitioned from initial concerns with compression and image processing~\cite{sheikh2006statistical} to handling user-generated content like smartphone photos and videos~\cite{tu2021ugc,gao2025exploring, qu2024exploring}, and lately to AI-generated content~\cite{li2023agiqa,gao2024meta}.
+This evolution has sharply increased demand for effective Blind Image Quality Assessment (BIQA) techniques, highlighting the importance of developing methodologies that can adeptly evaluate image quality without reference images.
+Data-driven BIQA models~\cite{song2023active,yang2022maniqa,qu2024bringing} based on deep neural networks have made significant progress in recent years.
 However, the quality scores for distorted images are often measured using the Mean Opinion Score (MOS), which is the average of multiple ratings (sometimes up to 120).
 As a result, acquiring a sufficient number of IQA training samples is quite labor-intensive and cost-expensive.
-Recent BIQA approaches have tackled this challenge by leveraging the rich representations of large-scale datasets.
-Studies like~\cite{DEIQT,loda} employ transfer learning by pretraining a model on ImageNet~\cite{imagenet}.
-Some works~\cite{reiqa,QPT,srinath2024learning} propose IQA-specific pretext tasks, assuming that image distortions directly affect quality.
-These methods aim to extract quality representations efficiently through self-supervised learning, using scalable datasets.
-However, they often require extensive pre-training and involve large-scale networks with millions of parameters, leading to high computational costs.

-Recently, the pre-trained vision-language model CLIP~\cite{radford2021learning} has achieved notable success in various downstream tasks.
-CLIP-IQA~\cite{clipiqa} shows promising zero-shot generalization in IQA tasks by using simple handcrafted prompts (e.g., ``a good photo'').
-However, slight changes in these prompts can significantly impact performance, requiring experts to spend time on extensive validation.
-To overcome this, recent methods~\cite{zhou2022learning,zhu2023prompt,jia2022visual} propose learning soft prompts (continuous embeddings) from small amounts of labeled data, offering a promising alternative to manual prompt design.